zoogeny/zoogeny/books/story-self/15-Appendix-1-Pharaohs-Procession-draft.md

 The Pharaoh steps down the third step of the dais and the priests follow behind him.
 He passes his generals and they bow low before him.
 They are dressed in their finest uniforms.
 His General of Armies bows because he respects the powerful military commanded by the Pharaoh.

 The Pharaoh steps down the fourth step of the dais to the ground and the generals follow behind him.
-The procession continues along a long hall towards a large open door.
+The procession continues down a long hall towards a large open door.
 The hall is lined with the Pharaoh's personal guard and they bow low before him.
 His Captain of the Guard bows because he is thankful for the wise administration of justice the Pharaoh exercises over his lands.

 The Pharaoh steps through the door into the bright sunlight of a hot summer midday.
 In the courtyard of his palace before him sits a litter with four men kneeling beside and awaiting his arrival.